hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 - We can change the package name of the daos according to the specific project, and we can change the DAOs and VOs prefixes and suffixes as needed.
 We can also change the mappers directory, to generate them to a different folder.
 - It's recommended to keep the `<classic-fk-navigation />` and `<select-generation strategy="result-set" />` tags to enable modern features.
-- Finally, it's the list of tables we want to inspect.
-In this case it only includes a single table: `employee`.
+- Finally, we see the list of tables we want to inspect.
+In this case this list only includes a single table: `employee`.

-Now, let's create the configuration file `dev.properties` (as specified in the pom.xml) with the database connection details.
+Now, let's create the configuration file `dev.properties` (referenced by the `pom.xml`) with the database connection details.
 Create this file with the following content:

 ```properties
 jdbcdriverclass=org.postgresql.Driver